 Naturally, all this concern about exploits only becomes relevant if these 4 pieces of 3rd party software we cover in this article are actually being used, so we also looked into that as well.
 The data stacks up as below and we took the liberty of combining it with the severity score.

-If we place the data on a visual graph, we notice a clear market evolution for Apple Quicktime and the high average usage of the Oracle Java, Adobe Acrobat Reader and Adobe Flash Player software.
+If we place the data on a visual graph, we notice a clear market evolution for Adobe Acrobat Reader and the high average usage of the Oracle Java.

 All this data is more than scary.
 Intelligence shows that usage of Java, Acrobat Reader and Adobe Flash Player is very common on business computers and has been for a while.
-Meanwhile Quicktime is gaining market share and the widespread usage of software is most likely due to the fact that we consume more and more data on the computer and that we access a broader variety of software to do so.
+The good news is that Flash usage has dropped significantly, mainly because HTML 5 replaced the need for having it installed, but also because Flash was a preferred attack vector in 2015.
+Meanwhile, the widespread usage of software is most likely linked to the fact that we consume more and more data on the computer, and that we access a broader variety of software to do so.

 Corporate Security Risks are High